Thomas Chatterton Manuscript Project

 Divided back with 1/2d price for inland postage, which dates the card to 1902-1918

-The slide-show above shows images of the muniment room and its coffers.
+The slide-show above shows six images of the muniment room and its coffers.
 The earliest is image No.1, engraved in 1802 for the three volume set of Chatterton's Life & Works, and published in 1803.
 Image No. 4 dates from 1902-1918.
-Image No.5 is from The Illustrated History of Methodism, 1900, and is especially interesting because the man with the cane appears to be pointing at a specific coffer, which is front and centre.
+Image No.5 is from The Illustrated History of Methodism, 1900, and is especially interesting because the man with the walking-cane appears to be pointing at a specific coffer, which is front and centre.
 So, which one is Canynges' coffer?
-George Catcott described the coffer, in the 1780s, as being in a decrepit state.
-Click the slideshow to see larger images and to read the description.

 George Catcott & Henry Burgum